numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 There are three further issues to consider:

-1. It may be desirable that datatypes can be created which are associated to normal Python scalars (such as ``datetime.datetime``), which do not have a ``dtype`` attribute already.
+1. It may be desirable to create datatypes associated with normal Python scalars (such as ``datetime.datetime``) that do not have a ``dtype`` attribute already.
 2. In general, a datatype could represent a sequence, however, NumPy currently assumes that sequences are always collections of elements (the sequence cannot be an element itself).
-An example for this is would be a ``vector`` DType.
+An example would be a ``vector`` DType.
 3. An array may itself contain arrays with a specific dtype (even general Python objects).
 For example:
    ``np.array([np.array(None, dtype=object)], dtype=np.String)``
    poses the issue of how to handle the included array.

-Some of these difficulties arise due to the fact that finding the correct shape of the output array and finding the correct datatype are closely related.
+Some of these difficulties arise because finding the correct shape of the output array and finding the correct datatype are closely related.

-**Implementation:**

-There are two distinct cases given above: First, when the user has provided no dtype information, and second when the user provided a DType class – a notion that is currently represented e.g. by the parametric instance ``"S"`` representing a string of any length.
+**Implementation:** There are two distinct cases above:

+1. The user has provided no dtype information.
+2. The user provided a DType class  -- as represented, for example, by the parametric instance ``"S"`` representing a string of any length.

 In the first case, it is necessary to establish a mapping from the Python type(s) of the constituent elements to the DType class.

 When the DType class is known, the correct dtype instance still needs to be found.
 This shall be implemented by leveraging two pieces of information: